senzing-garage/knowledge-base/HOWTO/use-senzingapi-runtime.md

     :
     ```

-1. It's recommended to use a "pinned" version of the image.
+1. It's recommended to use a "pinned" version of an image.
    So in practice, it would look something more like:

     ```Dockerfile